Architecture Overview

 Secrets-->>Session: Password/passphrase/private key

-Session->>SSH: Connect (host key verification)
+Session->>SSH: Connect (endpoint resolution + host-key verification)

 SSH-->>Session: Secure channel ready